 Capelin stock is non-migratory and inshore post-1991

 Frank et al. (2016) hypothesized that there was an abrupt change in capelin migration patterns post-1991, with capelin now remaining inshore year round.
-We were interested in testing this main hypothesis from Frank et al. (2016) using multiple approaches [e.g., triangulation; Munafo and Smith (2018)] in order to compare results from independent datasets (e.g., spring acoustic survey, FBTS, inshore fishery data) using diverse statistical methods to either support or dismiss the capelin inshore migration hypothesis.
 Frank et al. (2016) used the FBTS data to point to a westerly, inshore shift in the center of capelin concentration in 1996-2010 compared to 1985-1995.
 However, their own annual mapping demonstrates the high degree of interannual variability in capelin abundance within the earlier period (1985-1995), with inshore distributions occurring in three high abundance years (1986-1988, Fig S2 in Frank et al. 2016).
 To test this migration hypothesis using the FBTS data, we used the center of gravity approach described in Thorson et al. (2016).
 Specifically, we used the VAST package in R (Thorson & Barnett 2017) to fit a geostatistical delta-generalized linear mixed model to estimate the spatial and temporal distribution of capelin.
 The main advantage of this approach is that it accounts for changes in the spatial distribution of sampling effort from one year to the next.
 This method also provides a means of estimating the standard error of the center of gravity metric, which provides a perspective on the significance of distributional shifts.
 This geostatistical analysis did not support the hypothesis that capelin have shifted their distribution towards the inshore post-1991 with no evidence of an easterly or westerly movement in the centre of gravity of capelin (Figure x).
 Instead, the center of gravity of capelin shifts northward as abundance increases and southwards as abundance decreases (Figure x).
-More basic analyses also indicate that it is unrealistic that 3 to 6 Mt of capelin are residing in the inshore.
+Other analyses also indicate that it is unrealistic that 3 to 6 Mt of capelin are residing in the inshore.
 The ‘blind-spot’ of the FBTS is between ~35,000 to ~71,000 km2, depending on whether the inshore strata are counted or not.
-The minimum density of 3 to 6 Mt of capelin in these inshore waters would have to be between ~41,000 to ~170,000 kg / km2.
+The minimum density of 3 to 6 Mt of capelin in these inshore waters would have to be between ~41,000 to ~170,000 kg / km2, uniformly distributed throughout the blind area.
 The maximum mean density of capelin observed in Trinity Bay survey strata in June, which corresponds with the start of the spawning period when capelin are highly aggregated inshore, was 10,000 kg / km2 (Table X).
 Maximum mean density of capelin observed outside the spawning period was only 40 kg / km2 (Table X).
 Neither observation can account for the required amount of capelin hypothesised to be residing inshore if there was no collapse of capelin in the NL region.
 Therefore, the FBTS supports the capelin collapse hypothesis.

 Inshore fishery-dependent catch data